wfeller/laravel-uuid-primary-key/README.md

 A trait to use ordered uuids as primary keys on your eloquent models.

+## Licence
+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/wfeller/laravel-uuid-primary-key) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

+You can buy trees here [offset.earth/treeware](https://plant.treeware.earth/{vendor}/{package})

+Read more about Treeware at [treeware.earth](http://treeware.earth)

 ## Installation

 You can install the package via composer: